 If you’re really keen on maintaining your natural defences then I’d also crank up the veggie intake and decrease the sugar.
 Which is never a bad idea.

 In our social isolation it’s tough to keep up our regular routine but as much as possible keep doing as much as you can in a responsible way.

-Where I’m missing the biggest part of my routine is my workouts.
-With my gym closed it’s not easy to get a workout in.
+Where I missed the biggest part of my routine was my workouts.
+With my gym closed it wasn’t easy to get a workout in.

 Staying physically active is not only good for your body but great for your brain and immune response.
 You tube is a great tool to ensure you get proper instruction and some motivation too.

-Reports have documented that people with a healthy nerve system and strong natural defence are still getting sick but they recover with little to no need for hospitalization (3).
+Reports documented that people with a healthy nerve system and strong natural defence may still have gotten sick but they recovered with little to no need for hospitalization (3).

 The reports are showing that it all depends on the strength of the person who gets sick.

 Help yourself by staying healthy and keep the things in your life that build health going in a responsible way.

 If you have any questions please feel free to reach out to my personal email [email protected] and I’ll get back to you as soon as I can.

 - Worry, the cognitive enumeration and anticipation of potential future negative events, is associated with autonomic dysregulation, which may in turn have implications for the immune system.
 (Brain Behav Immun.
 1999 Jun;13(2):80-92.) https://www.ncbi.nlm.nih.gov/pubmed/10373274